Mouse in the house

 I sneer.
 “Don’t bother me, I’m on mouse patrol.”

 The rest of the night, I sit huddled in a corner of the RV, keeping one eye on the scurrying mouse and one on the super-trap.
 He goes back and forth, up and down, in and out, on and below, every surface on that countertop, but not once does he go inside of my trap.
-After hours, with bloodshot eyes, crazy from sleep depravation, I watch the little beast cautiously venture into my box for a morsel just beyond his reach.
+After hours, with bloodshot eyes, crazy from sleep deprivation, I watch the little beast cautiously venture into my box for a morsel just beyond his reach.
 I yank the string hard and fast.
 The lid is half closed.
 I witness another light brown flash of fur streak past the opening, across the counter and back into the stove.

 Unable to keep my eyes open a moment longer, I give up.
 He’s won this round, but I have mouse blood in my eyes.
 My last hope is the little store.
 The Gods willing, they will have a mousetrap.